TEXT THE DOJO — Info • Videos • Free Intro Class

 The training is really good for women.
 Having the peace of mind of being able to defend yourself will make a huge difference in your life.
 All of our students who have needed to use their skills to defend themselves have been successful.
 If you are walking around with no self-defense skills and feeling the fear and anxiety that comes with that, we would encourage you to get that handled.
 You can learn the skills very quickly and be safe — and feel safe.

-Click here to TEXT the Dojo for Info, Videos & Schedule of FREE Intro class times!SELF-DEFENSE TRACK RECORD
+CLICK HERE to TEXT the Dojo for Info, Demo Videos & FREE INTRO CLASS times.

 How effective is the training for real self-defense situations?